trusona/forgerock-node/README.md

 1. Trusona API Token - The API token you received from Trusona.
 This will be used to authenticate your node to Trusona's backend services.
 1. Trusona API Secret - The API secret you received from Trusona.
 This will be used to authenticate your node to Trusona's backend services.
 1. Deeplink URL - The URL that the user will be redirected to when they are on a mobile browser.
 This URL should be handled by the mobile app users will authenticate with.
 If not set, the user will be sent to the Trusona App.
 1. Alias Search Attributes - A list of attributes to use when looking up a ForgeRock user for a Trusona email address or `userIdentifier`.
-See [Mapping Trusona Users to ForgeRockSubjects](#mapping-trusona-users-to-forgerock-subjects) below for more information.
+See [Mapping Trusona Users to ForgeRock Subjects](#mapping-trusona-users-to-forgerock-subjects) below for more information.

 ### The Action and Resource fields